| |

 A complete recording of the year-long project is now available on video as a permanent record of how things were done in days gone by.
 This is how our forefathers tilled the soil and reaped the crops in an Ireland now long gone.

-The two-hour videotape has been very successful in Ireland and now the organizing committee is making the tape available worldwide, so that Irish people everywhere can enjoy this remarkable re-enactment of a way of life that is part of our Irish heritage.
+The two-hour videotape has been very successful in Ireland and now the organizing committee is making the tape available worldwide, so that I people everywhere can enjoy this remarkable re-enactment of a way of life that is part of our Irish heritage.

 To order, send Cheque or Money Order to: